dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 ^^^^^^^^^^^^

 File streams are intended only for accessing the contents of files.
-More general file handling facilities, such as renaming, deleting, moving, and parsing directory names, are provided by the File-System module: see :doc:`/system/file-system` for details.
-The make method on :class:`<file-stream>` does not create direct instances of :class:`<file-stream>`, but instead an instance of a subclass determined by :gf:`type-for-file-stream`.
+More general file handling facilities, such as renaming, deleting, moving, and parsing directory names, are provided by the :doc:`file-system
+</system/file-system>` module.
+The make method on :class:`<file-stream>` does
+not create direct instances of :class:`<file-stream>`, but instead an instance of a subclass determined by :gf:`type-for-file-stream`.

 make *file-stream-class*